rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

  20 dns1="{dns server}" # comment if not needed
  21 dns2=”{dns server}" # comment if not needed
 ```
 NOTE:_**Some of these variables are obviuos because they were talked about earlier but others are not clear.
+More explanation for every key will be greatly helpfull. **_

+NOTE: _**floating_ip_pool and network_external_id variables names are very confusing.
+A more accurate name would be network_id, network_name.
+It is especially confussing when the name and the variable placeholder done't match.**_

-More explanation for every key will be greatly helpfull.
-The dns options is stated as optional but the make plan will not run without it.**_
+NOTE: _**The dns options is stated as optional but the make plan will not run without it.
+We used the google dns has a default.
+I commnted out the dns has suggested but terraform doesn't run.
+I also left it blank and it broke.**_

 After you set all variables, run the following:
 ```